 Applicants must have a graduate degree in data science, engineering, computer science or a related field, plus three years of data experience.

-Systems Engineer with Boeing at Ellsworth Air Force Base – This position is responsible for working on modifications and upgrades for the B-1 Bomber.
+Systems Engineer with Boeing at Ellsworth Air Force Base – This position involves working on modifications and upgrades for the B-1 Bomber.
 The candidate must work with B-1 software, be familiar with platform modernization using system engineering skills, providing B-1 technical advice and maintaining and troubleshooting the B-1 Integrated Battle Station Crew Familiarization Modules and Fully Integrated Data Link Ground Stations.

 Applicants must be eligible for U.S. security clearance and have a master’s degree in data science, engineering or computer science, plus three or more years of experience.